 Examples of skills and techniques that may be acquired are: clinical management; clinical trial experience and practice, data and trial management; statistical expertise; acquisition of laboratory techniques and analyses; cell and molecular biology.

-The application period for scholarships for 2016 has now closed.
-In September 2016 applications will be invited for 2017 projects.
+The application period for scholarships for 2017 has now closed.
 Please visit the HIV Research Trust website to sign up for updates and receive notices about the application process: www.hivresearchtrust.org.uk